4ntoined/pokemonpy-package/README.md

 p = 6                   # number of Pokémon for each trainer l = 200                 # Pokémon level
-m = 4                   # number of moves to add onto the default; default is 6 savename = 'save.sav'   #savefile where the trainers are save
+m = 4                   # number of moves to add onto the default; default is 6 savename = 'save.sav'   # savefile where the trainers are saved

-parties, fields = bp.maker(n, p, n, level=l, how_created='elite')   #create n random 'elite' parties and n randomized battlefields trainer_names = rng.choice(bp.easter_strings,n,replace=True)        #select 'names' from a list of strings in the game's code
+parties, fields = bp.maker(n, p, n, level=l, how_created='elite')   # create n random 'elite' parties and n randomized battlefields trainer_names = rng.choice(bp.easter_strings,n,replace=True)        # select 'names' from a list of strings in the game's code

-# these for loops train all the elite Pokémon and saves each party
+# these for loops train all the Pokémon and saves each party
 for i in range(n):
-    # take a party
+    # iterating over each party
     for a in parties[i]:
-        # train everyone in the party
+        # iterating over each Pokémon in the party
         # a is a pokémon
         a.perfect_ivs()
         a.full_evs()
         a.add_random_moves(number = m)
         #a.summary()   #uncomment to see all the elite Pokémon summaries
         #a.appraise()  #uncomment for base stat breakdown
         pass
-    bp.saveParty('save.sav', parties[i], overwrite=True)    #save the party to a joint save bp.saveParty(trainer_names[i]+'.sav', parties[i])       #save the party to its own save, might get appended with another party if they happen to have the same random name pass
+    bp.saveParty(savename, parties[i], overwrite=True)                        #save the party to a joint save bp.saveParty(trainer_names[i]+'.sav', parties[i], overwrite = True)       #save the party to its own save, might get appended with another party if they happen to have the same random name pass
 ```